lorenzocollodi/face_detection_eval/README.md

 ## Structure
 The repository contains several folders as follows:
 Annotation: contains the .txt filts with the annotated data for benchmark
-Data: a structure of subfolders for moving the data from UFDD and WIDER
+Data: the data from UFDD and WIDER organized in subfolders
 make_datasets: files used to label and move files from UFDD and WIDER
 Predictions: the predictions obtained with the models used for evaluation
 scripts: scripts for useful operations